vncnttan/productivity-obsidian-notes/RAG Project.md

 - Chunks and can fit into embedding model context window
 - Context pased to an LLM can be more spesific and focused

+We would like to embed each chunk of sentences into its own numerical representation that will give us a good level of granunality